Dr. Ballantyne is a special guest co-teaching Team in Transition Part 2: A Closer Look at Veterinary Team Collaboration with Laura Monaco Torelli. ***

 Debbie is the co-owner of TEAM Education in Animal Behavior, LLC, a business focused on providing education on humane training and behavior modification and fostering collaboration between various animal behavior professions.

 She is a contributing author and co-editor of the textbook Canine and Feline Behavior for Veterinary Technicians and Nurses by Wiley-Blackwell.
 Debbie and Dr. Martin have also authored a book on normal development and training for dogs: Puppy Start Right: Foundation Training for the Companion Dog.
 The pair also authored the Karen Pryor Academy course, Puppy Start Right for Instructors.
 The course provides not only the thorough knowledge necessary to provide puppy socialization classes, but also a complete curriculum with supplemental materials.
 Debbie’s combined experience in general practice and behavior specialty has fueled her passion for preventive behavior medicine and the Fear Free initiative.
 Debbie is honored to be a subject matter expert for Fear Free Pets and Fear Free Happy Homes.
-When she is not seeing clients, writing, or speaking, Debbie enjoys spending time at home with her husband and Belgian Malinoises on their 5-acre property, aptly named the Malamo, in Spicewood, Texas or exploring the beautiful hill country of Texas on her motorcycle!
+When she is not seeing clients, writing, or speaking, Debbie enjoys spending time at home with her husband and Border Terrier, Chip, on their 5-acre property in Spicewood, Texas or exploring the beautiful hill country of Texas on her motorcycle!

-Founder and head trainer of In Dogs We Trust and The Ultimutts, Melissa Millett has taught thousands of family pets.
-As an animal expert, she has been featured internationally as well as on every major Canadian TV network, including Breakfast Television (Toronto, Vancouver, Calgary), CP24, Global News, CTV (Toronto, Vancouver), Animal Planet, The Pet Network, and more.
-Melissa is the host of the popular television show Doggy House Calls and the spin-off series Doggy Diaries in cities across Canada.
+Melissa Millett is the founder and head trainer of In Dogs We Trust and The Ultimutts, and Ontario Animal Actors.
+As an animal expert, Melissa has been featured internationally as well as on programs on every major Canadian TV network, including Breakfast Television (Toronto, Vancouver, Calgary), CP24, Global News, CTV (Toronto, Vancouver), Animal Planet, The Pet Network, and more.
+Melissa is the host of the Canadian television show Doggy House Calls and the spin-off series Doggy Diaries in cities across Canada.

 Melissa is known internationally as an advanced trick trainer and performer with Ultimutts.
 A few of the Ultimutts have been featured internationally on: Good Morning America, The Rick Mercer Report, The Family Channel, CBC, and Cineplex Theatres.
 Bella the Boston terrier has traveled across the country with Ripley’s Believe it or Not! to promote her appearance in the 2016 publication.
 Jellybean the deaf Australian cattle dog made it to the semifinals of the Facebook Watch show World's Most Amazing Dog, receiving 36 million views and coming very close to winning $100,000 USD!

-Emma holds a bachelor’s degree from the University of Massachusetts, Lowell, and shares her life with her husband, Greg, and their four clicker-trained dogs: three Goldens, Lizzie-Taylor, Kayden-Blue, Austyn-Roque; and a Papillon, Wylie-Rae.
+Emma holds a BA degree from the University of Massachusetts Lowell.
+She shares her life with her husband, Greg, and their two clicker-trained competition dogs—a golden, Austyn-Roque, and a border collie, Joshua-Hunt.

 Chirag earned his BSc (Hons) in Veterinary Sciences from the Royal Veterinary College in London and a Postgraduate Certificate in Clinical Animal Behavior from the University of Lincoln, UK.
 He is also a certified parrot behavior consultant (CPBC) with the International Association of Animal Behavior Consultants (IAABC).
 Currently, Chirag is studying for a MSc in Applied Behavior Analysis.